effie-ms/eeflows/README.md

 ![Alt text](eeflows/static/readme/map-view.png "Map view")

 On the map view, gauging stations can searched by the gauging station or river name.
-The can be selected on the map by click on a blue marker, or by clicking on *See on the map* button.
+They can be selected on the map by clicking on a blue marker, or by clicking on the *See on the map* button.
 To view river data from the selected gauging station, click on the corresponding *Analysis* button.

 #### Analysis view